 There are various reasons to remove a garbage disposal from your kitchen sink permanently.
-Problems with old drain lines are perhaps the most common reason to remove a garbage disposal and use a basket strainer instead.
+Problems with old drain lines are perhaps among the most common reasons to remove a garbage disposal and use a basket strainer instead.

 Tools and Materials You Will Need

 - Plumber's putty